Kquxa/roblox-studio-ide-live-sync/README.md

 - IDE changes must be saved to disk before Studio can see them
 - Enabling Auto Save in VS Code is recommended
 - This project syncs script source, not every Roblox instance type
-- For teamwork, use this together with GitHub or another Git host
+- I'll soon update the project so its compatibile with Github and other Git host's

 ## Troubleshooting